openshift/enhancements/enhancements/network/service-egress-traffic-steering.md

   Network string `json:"network,omitempty"`
 }

+type SourceIPMode string

+const (
+	// SourceIPLoadBalancer sets the source according to the LoadBalancer's ingress IP.
+	SourceIPLoadBalancer SourceIPMode = "LoadBalancerIP"

+	// SourceIPNetwork sets the source according to the IP of the outgoing interface of the Network.
+	SourceIPNetwork SourceIPMode = "Network"
+)

 // EgressServiceStatus defines the observed state of EgressService type EgressServiceStatus struct {
+	// The name of the node selected to handle the service's traffic.
+	// In case sourceIPBy=Network the field will be set to "ALL".
 	Host string `json:"host"`
 }
 ```